pypeclub/pypeclub.github.io/docs/admin_presets_nukestudio.md

 }
 ```

-## ExtractReviewCutUpVideo
+### `ExtractReviewCutUpVideo` [dict] ###

 path: `pype-config/presets/plugins/nukestudio/publish.json`

 Plugin is responsible for cuting shorter or longer source material for review.
 Here you can add any aditional tags you wish to be added into extract review process.

-Here `no-handles` are added as the plugin is by default generating reedited intermediate video material with handless even it has to add empty black frames.
-Some productions prefer to use review material without handless and this way it is possible.
+The plugin generates reedited intermediate video with handless even if it has to add empty black frames.
+Some productions prefer to use review material without handless so in the example, `no-handles` are added as tags.
+This allow furter review extractor to publish review without handles, without affecting other outputs.

 ```python
 {